 “Every time I take my child to the grocery store, she begs and begs me for sugary cereal,” said Jennifer, a mom of two kids under the age of six.
 “I don’t want to go over-board with sweets and sugar, yet I don’t want to make them ‘forbidden fruit’ and contribute to her sugar cravings, either.“

 Some parents find themselves in a quandary when it comes to sweets and other sugary foods.
-They are afraid their child has a sugar addiction.
-Parents worry sweet food and treats are playing too big a role in their child’s diet.
-They fret that the exposure to sugar is getting out of hand (some of which they have little control over).
+They worry sweet food and treats are playing too big a role in their child’s diet.
+They fret that the exposure to sugar is getting out of hand (some of which they have little control over) and a sugar addiction is developing.

 Other families struggle to see the totality of eating sugar and excess sweet food in their children’s diets.